 The Actuarial Section presents information relating to the funded status of the pension plan.
 Additionally, the section provides detailed information about actuarial assumptions, includes retirement trend data, and summarized provisions and changes.

-Actuary's Report Actuarial Assumptions and Methods Schedule of Active Members Valuation Data Schedule of Beneficiaries Added and Removed from Rolls nia Museum of Fine Art:

-Analysis of Financial Experience
+Actuary's Report Actuarial Assumptions and Methods Schedule of Active Members Valuation Data Schedule of Beneficiaries Added to and Removed from Rolls Analysis of Financial Experience al Battlefield Park

 Actuary's Report